rahulvashisth3/salarypredictionportfolio/README.md

 * Miles-From_Metropolis - Distance from the Metropolis.

 Every row has a unique JOB-ID, there is a column and COMPANY-ID which is the company identifier.

+## Data Discovery Steps
+1. Import Libraries and set up directory where python interpreter access code files

+2. Load Data

+3. Examine and Get Insights on Data

+4. The 3 input files each have 1 million rows:

+  - Merged train data (train_features + train_target) which has 1 million rows and 9 columns

+  - Test Feature data has 1 million rows and 8 columns.

+  - Datasets have mixed data types (categorical and numeric).

+5. Clean data

+  - No duplicates in data

+  - Datasets do not have null values

+  - Check for invalid data - Dropped 5 rows of data with invalid Salary (salary less than or equal to 0)

+6.Explore data

+7.Summarize Numerical and Categorical variables.
+Confirmed jobId is a unique identifier for the job postings

+8. Review Correlation between each feature and the target variable using plots and feature counts as required

+9.Identify correlation between all features respectively by using label encoding categorical features with the mean salary

+10.Set baseline model

+  - Using the correlation martix, identified the highest correlated feature and use this to build a simple linear regression model to predict the salary, using negative mean     squared error as the quality of an estimator and values closer to zero are better

+  - The baseline MSE error was -1367

+11. Hypothesize solutions

+  - Multiple Linear Regression - includes more than one feature, which could improve the model

+  - Random Forest Regressor - improves the accuracy by reducing overfitting problem and the variance in decision trees

+  - GradientBoostingRegressor - data contains weakly correlated features, gradient boosting regression combines weak learners into a single strong learner, which could be an     improvement to the baseline mode